Coronation Street: 1990s

-In 1997, Brian Park took over as producer, with the idea of promoting young characters as opposed to the older cast.
-On his first day, he cut the characters of Derek Wilton (Peter Baldwin), Don Brennan (Geoffrey Hinsliff), Percy Sugden (Bill Waddington), Bill Webster (Peter Armitage), Billy Williams (Frank Mills) and Maureen Holdsworth (Sherrie Hewson).
-Thelma Barlow, who played Derek's wife Mavis, was angered by the firing of her co-star and resigned.
-The production team lost some of its key writers when Barry Hill, Adele Rose and Julian Roach all resigned as well.
+In 1997, Brian Park became producer with a vision to modernise the show and focus on younger characters.
+On his first day, he axed several long-standing characters, including Derek Wilton (Peter Baldwin), Don Brennan (Geoffrey Hinsliff), Percy Sugden (Bill Waddington), Bill Webster (Peter Armitage), Billy Williams (Frank Mills) and Maureen Holdsworth (Sherrie Hewson).
+The decision prompted Thelma Barlow, who played Mavis Wilton, to resign in protest at her co-star's dismissal.
+Several longtime writers, including Barry Hill, Adele Rose, and Julian Roach, resigned during this period.

-In line with Park's suggestion, younger characters were introduced during 1997 and 1998.
-A teenage Nick Tilsley was recast, played by Adam Rickitt following the departure of original actor Warren Jackson, single mother Zoe Tattersall (Joanne Froggatt) first appeared, and the problem Battersby family moved into No.5.
-Storylines focussed on tackling 'issues', such as drug dealers, eco-warriors, religious cults, and a transsexual woman.
-Park quit in 1998, after deciding that he had done what he intended to do; he maintained that his biggest achievement was the introduction of Hayley Patterson (Julie Hesmondhalgh), the first transgender character in a British soap.
-The character married Roy Cropper soon after her arrival.
+Park introduced younger characters between 1997 and 1998, such as a recast Nick Tilsley (Adam Rickitt), single mother Zoe Tattersall (Joanne Froggatt), and the problematic Battersby family.
+The show also began addressing more contemporary issues, including drug dealing, eco-activism, and religious cults.
+Hayley Patterson (Julie Hesmondhalgh), introduced during this era, became the first transgender character in a British soap opera and soon married Roy Cropper.
+Park, who resigned in 1998, cited this storyline as one of his most significant achievements.

-Some viewers were alienated by the new Coronation Street, and sections of the media voiced their disapproval.
-Having received criticism of being too out of touch, Corrie now struggled to emulate the more modern Brookside and EastEnders.
-In the Daily Mirror, Victor Lewis-Smith wrote: "Apparently it doesn't matter that this is a first-class soap opera, superbly scripted and flawlessly performed by a seasoned repertory company."
-One of Coronation Streets best known storylines took place in March/April 1998, with Deirdre Rachid (Anne Kirkbride) being wrongfully imprisoned after a relationship with con-man Jon Lindsay (Owen Aaronovitch).
-The episode in which Deirdre was sent to prison had an audience of 19 million viewers, and 'Free the Weatherfield One' campaigns sprung up in a media frenzy.
-Then Prime Minister Tony Blair even passed comment on Deirdre's sentencing in Parliament.
-Deirdre was freed after three weeks, with Granada stating that they had always intended for her to be released, in spite of the media interest.
+The changes divided audiences, with some alienated by the modernised approach.
+Critics accused Coronation Street of losing its traditional charm while trying to emulate edgier rivals like Brookside and EastEnders.
+Victor Lewis-Smith wrote in the Daily Mirror: "Apparently it doesn't matter that this is a first-class soap opera, superbly scripted and flawlessly performed by a seasoned repertory company."

+One of the decade's most famous storylines occurred in 1998, when Deirdre Rachid (Anne Kirkbride) was wrongfully imprisoned after being deceived by con-man Jon Lindsay (Owen Aaronovitch).
+The episode depicting her sentencing attracted 19 million viewers and inspired the "Free the Weatherfield One" campaign, which generated significant media attention.
+Then-Prime Minister Tony Blair commented on the fictional case in Parliament.
+Deirdre was released after three weeks, with Granada confirming that her release had always been planned despite the media frenzy.